learnpytest/restaurant-lit-CRUD/README.md

 - Using Bootstrap, RWD
 - Using middleware, express routes
 - Error/exception handling
-	- Error message pops up if user clicks button without selecting any target first
+	- Error message pops up if user enter empty keywords in search bar
 	- Confirm window pops up before deleting restaurant data
-	- Form input validation by bootstrap on browser and express on server end
+	- Form input validation for create and edit function by bootstrap on browser and express on server end
 - The app has scalabilities to add more restaurants data